ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Paralyzed.md

   - Condition
   - Negative-Condition
 ---
+- Paralyzed may be [[Conditions#Pushing Through Conditions|Pushed Through]] by a creature who has it.
 - When a creature has the paralyzed condition they suffer the following effects:
 	- They are [[Incapacitated]].
 	- They are [[Immobilized]].